 Capacitors are composed of electric devices used to run the electric motor in the condenser unit.
 As long as the capacitor is running, the motor also runs.
 But when it fails, the fan motor will spin slowly until it stops working.
 Similar to batteries, capacitors may also shut down because of high voltage or high temperature.
 With extreme outdoor temperature, the capacitor will stop doing its job.
 Try turning your condenser on and off to see if the fan works.
 If it stays at rest, then bring in professionals for expert help.

-Like the other A/C components, your condenser fan is also susceptible to failure over time.
+Like the other AC components, your condenser fan is also susceptible to failure over time.
 In case of emergency inspection and repair, call us at A-TEMP Heating, Cooling & Electrical and we will help you identify the cause of the problem.
 Our experts can give you efficient and affordable solutions to your heating and cooling needs.
-Call or send us a message to schedule an appointment.